 At USCIS, we measure success by how well we reinforce the country’s proud tradition as a nation of hope and opportunity, uphold the integrity of the immigration system, and safeguard our nation’s security.
 Our accomplishments at USCIS would not be possible without our exceptional workforce.
 The collective ingenuity, professionalism, and dedication of USCIS employees propel the agency to greater success year after year.

 USCIS will secure America’s promise as a nation of immigrants by:·

 Providing accurate and useful information to our customers

 Ensuring the integrity of the immigration system

 The Budget-in-Brief for Fiscal Year (FY) 2011 provides a brief account of the Department of Homeland Security, including USCIS funding and resources available to support our legislatively mandated mission.
 See the “DHS Budget-in-Brief for FY 2011” page to view the report.
 Information about USCIS begins on page 119 of the document.

 Strategic Plan 2008-2012

 This Strategic Plan charts the course that will enable us to maintain a strong level of performance on core workloads and work toward long-term improvement of our service to the public by concentrating on the following goals:

 The Annual Report summarizes the collected efforts of USCIS employees into a single publication.
-It provides a snapshot of the agency’s mission, goals, accomplishments and strategic direction as an agency within the Department of Homeland Security (see link to the right).
+It provides a snapshot of the agency’s mission, goals, accomplishments and strategic direction as an agency within the Department of Homeland Security.

 USCIS has made clear progress to: